Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-• Take a recent example and describe the pilot phase, its duration, the sample of target clients and a summary of the results and changes made to the product post pilot phase.
+• Take a recent example and describe the pilot test process, its duration, the sample of target clients and a summary of the results and changes made to the product post pilot phase.

 3.A.2 The provider uses data to identify patterns of financial behavior by client segment.